 World Development Report 2021 Consultation Webinar

 The World Development Report (WDR) is the World Bank’s annual guide to the economic, social, and environmental state of the world today.
 It has been published since 1978.
-2021’s WDR will focus on data, and the Global Partnership for Sustainable Development Data to be a part of their consultation process.
+2021’s WDR will focus on data, and the Global Partnership for Sustainable Development Data was invited to be a part of their consultation process.

-- Webinar #2 -- Aidan Eyakuze (ED, Twaweza), Deepa Karthykeyan (Co-Founder and Director, Athena Infonomics), and Ana Patricia Muñoz (Executive Director, Grupo Faro).
+- Webinar #2 -- Aidan Eyakuze (ED, Twaweza), Deepa Karthykeyan (Co-Founder and Director, Athena Infonomics), and Ana Patricia Muñoz (Executive Director, Grupo Faro)

 - Examples of how data have directly helped to improve the lives of poor people in your community